svenbear/Tidy_Data_Project/Codebook.md

 #Codebook
+The script, run_analysis.R has lines of code that will download the ZIP file that contains the data needed for this project.
+After running the script for the first time, comment out STEP A to reduce run time of re-loading the data.

-The tidy data set is contained in a file called mean_data.txt.
+The final tidy data set is contained in a file called mean_data.txt.
 This file has 88 columns of data.

 Column 1 is called "subject".
 It contains values from 1 - 30 that correspond to the person (subject) being tested